-Sustaining capital is listed in Table 4.
-Sustaining capital is for replacement of major mining equipment at the end of life.
-This includes loaders, haul trucks, dozers and graders.
+Sustaining capital is for replacement of major mining equipment and infrastructure at the end of life.
+This includes equipment such as loaders, haul trucks, dozers and graders and infrastructure such as buildings.
 An annual value of US \$500,000 per year has been applied for sustaining capital site infrastructure.
+Sustaining capital is listed in Table 6.

+Table 6

-Table 4 Capital; Sustaining Capital Summary
+Ulaan Ovoo Capital; Sustaining Capital Summary

-Area Unit Cost (US \$ M)
+Area Unit Cost (US\$ M)

 Mobile Equipment Fleet 14.0

 Site Infrastructure 4.5

 Total 18.5